r3nor/mullvad-tailscale/README.md

 The script is named `mnf` as per `Mullvad NF Tables`.
 The script was inspired by [this gist](https://gist.github.com/1player/e9cadfef833d5eb5a23c30223f560147), although it now has been completely rewritten and improved.

 The script can work with Zerotier and Tailscale.
-It would most probably also work with any other VPN like NetMaker of Wireguard, but I have not tested it.
+It would most probably also work with any other VPN like NetMaker or Wireguard, but I have not tested it.

 ## Features